-- (a) maintain a prefunded default fund to cover losses that exceed the losses to be covered by margin requirements laid down in Regulation 33, which default fund must at least enable the central counterparty to withstand, under extreme but plausible market conditions- - (i) the default of the clearing member to which it has the largest exposures; or - (ii) in the case where the central counterparty is involved in activities with a more complex risk profile, then the default of the second and third largest clearing members, if the sum of their exposures is larger than that of the clearing member in sub-item (i); and - (b) develop scenarios of extreme but plausible market conditions, which scenarios- - (i) must include the most volatile periods that have been experienced by the markets for which the central counterparty provides its services and a range of potential future scenarios: - (ii) must take into account sudden sales of financial resources and rapid reductions in market liquidity; - (iii) must establish a minimum amount below which the size of the default fund is not to fall under any circumstances; - (iv) must establish the minimum size of contributions to the default fund and the criteria to calculate the contributions of the single clearing members; and - (v) may establish more than one default fund for the different classes of instrument that it clears.
+- (a) maintain a prefunded default fund to cover losses that exceed the losses to be covered by margin requirements laid down in Regulation 37, which default fund must at least enable the central counterparty to withstand, under extreme but plausible market conditions, the default of the clearing member to which it has the largest exposures or of the second and third largest clearing members, if the sum of their exposures is larger; and - (b) develop scenarios of extreme but plausible market conditions, which scenarios- - must include the most volatile periods that have been experienced by the markets for which the central counterparty provides its services and a range of potential future scenarios; - (ii) must take into account sudden sales of financial resources and rapid reductions in market liquidity; - (iii) must establish a minimum amount below which the size of the default fund is not to fall under any circumstances; - (iv) must establish the minimum size of contributions to the default fund and the criteria to calculate the contributions of the single clearing members; and - (v) may establish more than one default fund for the different classes of instrument that it clears.

-36. Other financial resources
+40. Other financial resources

-- (1) A central counterparty must maintain sufficient prefunded available financial resources- - (a) to cover potential losses that exceed the losses to be covered by margin requirements under Regulation 33 and the default fund under Regulation 35; - (b) which must include dedicated resources of the central counterparty, and - (c) which must be freely available to the central counterparty and - (d) which may not be used to meet the capital required under Regulation 21. - (2) The default fund referred to in Regulation 35 and the other financial resources referred to in sub-regulation (1) must at all times enable the central counterparty to withstand the default of the clearing member to which it has the largest exposure or, in the case where it is involved in activities with a more complex risk profile, the default of the second and third largest clearing members under extreme but plausible market conditions.
+- (1) A central counterparty must maintain sufficient prefunded available financial resources- - (a) to cover potential losses that exceed the losses to be covered by margin requirements under Regulation 37 and the default fund under Regulation 39; - (b) which must include dedicated resources of the central counterparty, and - (c) which must be freely available to the central counterparty and - (d) which may not be used to meet the capital required under Regulation 24.

+(2) The default fund referred to in Regulation 39 and the other financial resources referred to in sub-regulation (1) must at all times enable the central counterparty to withstand the default of at least the two clearing members to which it has the largest exposures under extreme but plausible market conditions.